labgrid-project/labgrid/doc/configuration.rst

 The example describes port 1 on the PDU configured as `apc-snmpv3-noauth`, with PDUDaemon running on the host `pduserver`.

+Arguments:
   - host (str): name of the host running the PDUDaemon
   - pdu (str): name of the PDU in the configuration file
   - index (int): index of the power port on the PDU

 Used by:
   - `PDUDaemonDriver`_